Church of the Holy Cross – Stateburg, South Carolina

-Joel Roberts Poinsett is one of several notable South Carolinians buried in the church’s cemetery.
+Joel Roberts Poinsett is one of several notable South Carolinians buried in the church’s graveyard.
 Before he died in 1851, he was a well-regarded statesman and botanist.
 The Christmas poinsettia is named for him because he introduced the flower to this country from Mexico.
-Every year on his birthday and on the date of his death, poinsettias are placed on his tomb in the churchyard at the Church of the Holy Cross.
+Every year on his birthday and on the date of his death, poinsettias are placed on his tomb at the Church of the Holy Cross.